FRRouting/frr/doc/user/pim.rst

    Rescan PIM OIL (output interface list).

+.. index:: clear ip pim [vrf NAME] bsr-data
+.. clicmd:: clear ip pim [vrf NAME] bsr-data

+   This command will clear the BSM scope data struct.
+This command also removes the next hop tracking for the bsr and resets the upstreams for the dynamically learnt RPs.

 PIM EVPN configuration
 ======================
 To use PIM in the underlay for overlay BUM forwarding associate a multicast